Tharunsai123/Tharunsai123/README.md

 ### 🚀 Projects

-- 🔹 **AgriConnect App**
-  *Flutter + Firebase mobile application empowering farmers to sell produce directly to consumers.*
-  `Status:` In Progress
+- 🔹 **Efficient Bee Keeping by continuous monitoring data collection and analysis**
+  *This project utilizes skills in Python, IoT, Flask, data analysis, SQLite, and embedded systems for real-time sensor integration and smart beekeeping management.*

-- 🔹 **E-Commerce Web Platform**
+- 🔹 **Hospital Management System**
-  *A responsive MERN stack application with REST APIs, authentication, and cart management.*
-  `Impact:` Reduced payment errors by 20%, improved server response time by 25%.
+  *A comprehensive Hospital Management System designed to efficiently manage patient records, appointments and feedbacks using a user-friendly interface.*

-- 🔹 **Netflix Clone**
+- 🔹 **File Encryption**
-  *Frontend replica of Netflix using HTML/CSS/JavaScript with responsive carousel & navigation.*
+  *A secure file encryption and decryption tool built with Python and Flask, using XOR-based logic to protect sensitive data with a simple web interface.*

 - 🔹 **To-Do List Web App**
-  *Built using vanilla JavaScript for dynamic task addition, deletion, and updates.*
+  *Built using JavaScript for dynamic task addition, deletion, and updates.*

-- 🔹 **HackerRank Automation**
-  *Python-based automation for streamlining coding challenge submissions.*

 ---